At Seton Hill, You Don't Have to Apply for Most Scholarships

 PHEAA State Grants

 Residents of Pennsylvania who are attending school full-time or part-time (at least six credits in a semester) and who have need as determined by the Pennsylvania Higher Education Assistance Agency (PHEAA) are eligible for awards from this state agency.
-Grants are awarded to students who are making academic progress and show demonstrated financial need based on the results of the Free Application for Federal Student Aid (FAFSA), (filed after January 1 and before May 1), and residency status as determined by PHEAA.
+Grants are awarded to students who are making academic progress, are enrolled in 50% or greater courses where instruction takes place in a class room, and show demonstrated financial need based on the results of the Free Application for Federal Student Aid (FAFSA), (filed before May 1), and residency status as determined by PHEAA.
 For the 2017-2018 academic year, the maximum award is $4,123.

 Visual & Performing Arts Scholarships